 Apply the Skeleton Leaf:

 Step 10.
-Lay the skeleton leaf down into the Crystal Clay and press.
+Lay the skeleton leaf down into the Epoxy Clay and press.
 Hold the skeleton leaf down with one hand while you use a pair of scissors to trim around the bezel’s edge with the other.

 IMPORTANT!
 Continue to trim until there is no overhang of the Skeleton Leaf along the outside edge of the bezel.
 If there is an overhang, it will be easy for the Nunn Design Resin to overflow.